Report claims Putnam executive paid less for club catering

 The nonprofit Putnam Community Cares, whose founder and board president is Sayegh and whose newly appointed executive director is Odell’s public relations assistant, Faith Ann Butcher, held three fundraisers at the club and was charged only the proceeds from the cash bar, an unusual arrangement, according to The Journal News.
 Based in Mahopac, the organization provides household assistance to families in which a parent is dealing with cancer or other major illness.

 Odell told Wilson that “nothing can be said that’s negative when you are trying to do something nice for people and trying to raise money and awareness.
 There is no burden on the taxpayers.
 Actually, if you look at it in the way I look at it, we are helping people, we are helping taxpayers.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.